per-simmons/n8n-workflows/AI-Powered SEO Keyword Research Automation/README.md

 tags:
 ---

-# AI-Powered SEO Keyword Research Automation
+# AI-Powered SEO Keyword Research Workflow

-This comprehensive guide details an advanced n8n workflow that revolutionizes keyword research through intelligent automation, combining AI analysis with data-driven SEO metrics for superior content strategy development.
+Okay, so this workflow basically does all your keyword research for you.
+It's pretty cool - you throw in a topic, and it spits out a complete keyword strategy with search volumes, difficulty scores, competitor analysis, the works.

 ![Workflow Overview](./screenshots/workflow.png)